topicquests/sensecraft/documentation/routes.md

 ### member_list `/member`

-The list of KHub members
+The list of KHub members.
+Only visible if authenticated.

 ### member_page `/member/:member_id`